medic/cht-core/.github/ISSUE_TEMPLATE/z_release_patch.md

   - [ ] Document any required or recommended upgrades to our other products (eg: cht-conf, cht-gateway, cht-android).
   - [ ] Edit the main release notes `_index.md` [page](https://github.com/medic/cht-docs/blob/main/content/en/releases/_index.md) to add a link in the `Release Notes` section to the new release page, being sure to include the date of the release.
 Update the status of any releases that are past their End Of Life date.
   - [ ] Ensure that the release notes PR is merged before moving to next step.
-- [ ] To ensure helm charts are published, mark the draft helm chart PR you opened in the Development section as ready for review.
-Make sure this PR is merged before proceeding.
+- [ ] To ensure helm charts are published, make sure the helm chart PR you opened in the Development section is merged before proceeding.
 - [ ] Create a [new release](https://github.com/medic/cht-core/releases/new) in GitHub, with the naming convention `<major>.<minor>.<patch>`, from the release branch created above as the target branch.
 Click on the "Choose a tag" dropdown and create a tag for the release with the naming convention `<major>.<minor>.<patch>`.
 Add a link to the release notes page in the description of the release.
 - [ ] Once you publish the release, confirm the release build completes successfully and the new release is available on the `staging.dev.medicmobile.org` by running this `curl` call.
 Ensure you see the correct `id: medic:medic:<major>.<minor>.<patch>`:
    ```
    curl -s https://staging.dev.medicmobile.org/_couch/builds_4/_design/builds/_view/releases | jq '[.rows[] | select(.key[0]=="release")] | max_by(.value.time)'
    ```
+- [ ] A [Push Helm Charts](https://github.com/medic/cht-core/actions/workflows/release-helm-charts.yml) run will be triggered when the release build completes.
+Confirm the run completes successfully and the new release is listed on `docs.communityhealthtoolkit.org/cht-core/index.yaml`.
 - [ ] Upgrade the [demo](https://demo-cht.dev.medicmobile.org/) instance to the newly released version.
   - [ ] From the "App Management" admin console (`medic` user creds in 1Password), go to "Upgrades" and stage the upgrade for this version.
   - [ ] Clone `cht-core` repo and checkout the target tag (`git checkout <major>.<minor>.x` ) to ensure you have the proper version of the helm charts.